Most frequent questions and answers.

 A comprehensive early childhood program for preschool children, infants and toddlers and their families.

 Low-income families with children under Kindergarten age (birth to five).
 Also eligible are foster children, families who are homeless and families receiving SSI or TANF.

-To begin the enrollment process, a parent or legal guardian can go to the “How to Apply” tab on our website and click on the red “APPLY HERE” button.
+To begin the enrollment process, a parent or legal guardian can either click on the red “APPLY HERE” button on the home page of our website or go to the “How to Apply” tab on our website and click on the red “APPLY HERE” button.
 In order for the application to be considered complete, we will need a copy of the child’s up to date shot record on the Tennessee state form and an up to date physical, along with proof of all income for a year.